 Sótano de las Golondrinas – Cave of the Swallows

 Sinkhole with an enormous, 372 m deep entrance hole and characteristic swarms of birds spiraling up the shaft every morning.

 Volume: 90 million m³

-One of the largest sinkholes in the world with a volume of 90 million m³, width 750 – 1000 m.
+One of the largest sinkholes in the world with a volume of 90 million m³, a width of 750 – 1000 m.
 Two perennial streams enter this sinkhole and disappear underground.
-This giant pit is especially impressive due to high perennial waterfalls falling into it.
+This giant pit is especially impressive due to the high perennial waterfalls falling into it.

 China, Chongqing Municipality

 The largest known sinkhole in the world, up to 662 m deep and 626 m wide pit with vertical walls.
 On the bottom grows a unique forest.